yaranasserr/AI-Agent-Ticketing-System-for-GitHub-Issues-with-MCP-and-Django-Backend/README.md

 # GitHub Issues AI Agent

-This project is a **practice/demo** for using **Google ADK (Agent Development Kit)** AI agents and **MCP (Multi-Channel Platform)** integration in a Django web application.
+This project is a **practice/demo** for using **Google ADK (Agent Development Kit)** AI agents and **MCP (Model Content Protocol)** integration in a Django web application.
 It demonstrates how AI agents can interact with GitHub issues to create tickets and suggest fixes, including which files may need modification.

 ---